build-on-aws/content/essentials/security/index.md

 2. KMS
 3. VPN

+### S3 Security

 The next essential for cloud security is the protection of data.
 In AWS data is stored in S3.
 S3 have several controls to protect the data.
 The article, [Top 10 security best practices for securing data in Amazon S3](https://aws.amazon.com/blogs/security/top-10-security-best-practices-for-securing-data-in-amazon-s3/) covers the most fundamental techniques.
 These techniques include blocking public S3 buckets at the organization level, using bucket policies to verify all access granted is restricted and specific, encryption, and protection.

+### KMS

 For Encryption you can make use of [Server-side encryption with Amazon S3-managed encryption keys (SSE-S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html), Server-side encryption with customer master keys (CMKs) stored in AWS KMS ([SSE-KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-s3.html)) or Client-side encryption.

+### VPN

 When your data is not at rest you can use [Client or Site-tosite VPN](https://aws.amazon.com/vpn/) to protect the data in transit.